BetterHelp vs Talkspace: Which One Should You Try First?

 - Faithful Counseling for faith-based therapy

-Talkspace offers couples therapy and teen therapy within its main platform.
+Talkspace offers couples therapy and teen therapy within its main platform, so more services stay in one place.

 Privacy and Security